iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

     iqtree -s example.phy -spp example.nex -bb 1000

-Here, IQ-TREE will resample the sites *within* subsets of the partitions (i.e., the bootstrap replicates are generated per subset separately and then concatenated together).
+Here, IQ-TREE will resample the sites *within*  partitions (i.e., the bootstrap replicates are generated per partition separately and then concatenated together).
 The same holds true if you do the standard nonparametric bootstrap.

-IQ-TREE supports the gene-resampling strategy:
+IQ-TREE supports the partition-resampling strategy as suggested by ([Nei et al., 2001]):

     iqtree -s example.phy -spp example.nex -bb 1000 -bspec GENE

-to resample genes instead of sites.
+to resample partitions instead of sites.
 Moreover, IQ-TREE allows an even more complicated
-strategy: resampling genes and sites within resampled genes, which may reduce false positives of the standard bootstrap resampling ([Gadagkar et al., 2005]):
+strategy: resampling partitions and then sites within resampled partitions  ([Gadagkar et al., 2005]).
+This may help to reduce false positives (i.e. wrong branch receiving 100% support):

     iqtree -s example.phy -spp example.nex -bb 1000 -bspec GENESITE